mono/website/docs/getting-started/install/linux/index.md

 ### Debian, Ubuntu, and derivatives

-Add the GPG key in a root shell with:
+Add the GPG key **in a root shell** with:

 ``` bash
 apt-key add xamarin.gpg
 ```

-Next, add the package repository in a root shell:
+Next, add the package repository **in a root shell**:

 ``` bash
 echo "deb http://download.mono-project.com/repo/debian wheezy main" > /etc/apt/sources.list.d/mono-xamarin.list
 ```

-Update your package cache if necessary, and run a package upgrade to upgrade existing packages to the latest available.
+Update your package cache if necessary (i.e. run `apt-get update`), and run a package upgrade to upgrade existing packages to the latest available.

 #### Ubuntu 12.04 and 12.10